JayaweeraWGHMPSC/Lakpura/README.md

 Prioritized UI/UX design, optimizing for performance, accessibility, and seamless navigation across devices.

-🌍 The vision behind Lakpura was not just technical—it was cultural.
+🌍 The vision behind Lakpura was not just technical, it was cultural.
 The platform aimed to promote Sri Lankan heritage by giving artisans a digital presence to reach global audiences.

 This project was a meaningful first step in my web development journey, where I combined technical learning with cultural storytelling.